 Any cash left in an account for long periods of time has the potential to grow.

-Those that are likely to have a constantly high balance then it's worth going for a current account with the highest interest rates which make the most of surplus cash.
+For those that are likely to have a constantly high balance then it's worth going for a current account with the highest interest rates, which make the most of surplus cash.

 The difference can be as much as 5%, a significant amount no matter what the account balance is.